GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ## Step 4 - Distribute to applications

-Many, but not all, software applications leverage the underlying operating system [trust store]({{site.baseurl}}/university/fpki#fpki-third-party-trust) to verify whether a certificate should be trusted.
+Many, but not all, software applications leverage the underlying operating system [trust store]({{site.baseurl}}/university/fpki#fpki-third-party-trust){:class="usa-link"} to verify whether a certificate should be trusted.

 Collaborate across agency teams to identify applications that rely on custom trust stores to ensure distribution of the Federal Common Policy CA G2 (FCPCAG2) certificate.

 **Example applications with custom trust stores:**

 - Java and all Java-based applications (for example, Apache Tomcat)
-- Mozilla products (for example, [Firefox](#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca) or Thunderbird)
+- Mozilla products (for example, [Firefox](#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca){:class="usa-link"} or Thunderbird)
 - OpenSSL-based applications (for example, Apache HTTP Server or Nginx)

 Next, determine if you need to distribute the CA certificates issued by the FCPCAG2 root certificate.

 ## Step 5 - Distribute intermediate certificates

 {% include alert-success.html content="**Depending on agency configurations, you might need to distribute these certificates to systems and applications**.
-This page will help you understand [when to distribute the intermediate CA certificates](#do-i-need-to-distribute-the-intermediate-ca-certificates), [which certificates to distribute](#which-certificates-do-i-need-to-distribute), and [recommended solutions](#how-do-i-distribute-the-intermediate-ca-certificates).
-This page also lists [intermediate CA certificate details](#certificates-issued-by-the-federal-common-policy-ca), including download locations." %}
+This page will help you understand [when to distribute the intermediate CA certificates](#do-i-need-to-distribute-the-intermediate-ca-certificates){:class="usa-link"}, [which certificates to distribute](#which-certificates-do-i-need-to-distribute){:class="usa-link"}, and [recommended solutions](#how-do-i-distribute-the-intermediate-ca-certificates){:class="usa-link"}.
+This page also lists [intermediate CA certificate details](#certificates-issued-by-the-federal-common-policy-ca){:class="usa-link"}, including download locations." %}

 ## Do I Need to Distribute the Intermediate CA Certificates?

 ### Operating Systems

-You might need to distribute the [intermediate CA certificates issued by the FCPCA root certificate](#certificates-issued-by-the-federal-common-policy-ca), depending upon your enterprise operating systems' type and configuration.
+You might need to distribute the [intermediate CA certificates issued by the FCPCA root certificate](#certificates-issued-by-the-federal-common-policy-ca){:class="usa-link"}, depending upon your enterprise operating systems' type and configuration.

 - **Microsoft Windows**: Intermediate CA certificate distribution is **recommended**.
   - Typically, Windows clients are able to dynamically build paths to a trusted root CA certificate through Microsoft's Certificate Chaining Engine (CCE).